Switching to an organic and low-tox wardrobe is a journey that takes time.

 If you’re trying to reduce the amount of synthetic materials in your life and opt for organic and natural products instead, I hope this list of the best organic sweater brands has been helpful for you as you shop for new cold-weather clothing!

-If you know of any amazing organic knitwear brands we’ve left out, let us know in the comments below and we’ll check them out.
+If you know of any amazing organic knitwear brands we’ve left out, let me know in the comments below and I’ll check them out.

-And to stay updated about new guides, toxin news, and more, sign up for our weekly email!
+And to stay updated about new guides, toxin news, and more, sign up for my weekly email.

 About Abbie